HPEEzmeral/ezua-tutorials/Data-Engineering/PrestoDB/readme.md

 This example code Precisely explains how you can connect your database into EzAF then after how you can connect to Notebook for other experiment purpose.

-In this kernel example Fraud Detection will give you precise information, how easy the tools integrated, that can help to develop robust models.
+In this kernel example will give you precise information, how easly you can leverage the integrated tool and services.

 ## Simple instructions to run experiment.